Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Quality of life

 The study team will ask you to fill out a questionnaire before you start treatment and at set times during treatment.
 The questionnaire asks about side effects and how you’ve been feeling.
-This is called a
+This is called a quality of life study.

 Samples for research